 Newspaper headlines can also be hard to decipher.
 They often use puns or cultural references.
 This is particularly true of tabloid newspapers, which you might think would use simpler language, but are in fact about the hardest to decipher.
 Look at this headline, for example, which appeared on the Mirror website not long ago:

 It's Bradley Zoo-per!
 LEMUR grabs keeper's camera to join the selfie craze

-To understand this headline we need cultural knowledge - to know that someone called Bradley Cooper took a ‘selfie’ (a popular form of self-portrait using a camera, often a mobile phone) at the Oscars (film awards) recently.
-We also need to know what a keeper is (a zoo-keeper, who looks after the animals) and we need to be able to understand the syntax of the headline.
-(A lemur took his keeper’s camera and used it to take a self-portrait).
+To understand this headline, we need cultural knowledge – in this case, the knowledge would be that someone called Bradley Cooper took a ‘selfie’ (a popular form of self-portrait using a camera, often a mobile phone) at the Oscars (film awards) recently.
+We also need to know what a keeper is (a zoo-keeper, who looks after the animals) and we need to be able to understand the syntax of the headline (A lemur took his keeper’s camera and used it to take a self-portrait).

 Understanding the genre

 If we are going to work with news articles, students need some help and training in understanding the features of the genre.
 For example, the headline is frequently confusing, but there is often a subheadline to makes things clearer, e.g.:

 After actor Bradley Cooper's Oscars snap went viral, London Zoo's lemur Bekily gets in on the act